isabelc/EDD-Related-Downloads/readme.txt

 == Changelog ==

 = 1.5.1 =
-* Moved the settings from the "Downloads -> Misc" to "Downoads -> Extenstions" tab.
+* Tweak: Moved the settings from the "Downloads -> Misc" to "Downoads -> Extenstions" tab.
+* Maintenance: updated .pot file and transaltion files.
-* Tested and passed for WP 3.9 compatibility.
+* Maintenance: Tested and passed for WP 3.9 compatibility.

 = 1.5 =
 * New: added option to choose sort order and orderby parameters.